Table of Contents Show

 Generally, you can deduct mortgage interest from your taxes if you itemize your deductions.
 Keep an eye on the current tax debate since rumors could be eliminated as it unfolds this fall.

 Property Taxes & Insurance

-If you do not place a minimum 20% down payment, lenders require you to purchase private mortgage insurance (PMI), which typically range from 0.5% to 1.5% of the original loan balance.
+If you do not place a minimum 20% down payment, lenders require you to purchase private mortgage insurance (PMI), typically from 0.5% to 1.5% of the original loan balance.
 Once you cross the 20% threshold, you no longer pay PMI.

-A co-op owner pays a monthly maintenance fee, while it is called a common charge for those choosing condo living.
+A co-op owner pays a monthly maintenance fee while common charges for those choosing condo living.
+This depends on your unit’s size and location and the cost to run the building, among other things, such as the amenities provided.
 These can range from a few hundred dollars to several thousand.
-This depends on the size and location of your unit and the cost to run the building, among other things, such as the amenities provided.

 Condo fees are typically lower but generally cover less since you are responsible for maintaining your unit.
 A co-op’s maintenance fee typically includes property tax, with your share calculated based on the number of shares you own.
 The building may have a mortgage, and that is included.

 You should factor in inflation since operating costs tend to go up.
 It is also wise to check the building’s financials to ensure adequate reserve funds for major repairs.
 Otherwise, you could find yourself paying a sizeable individual assessment.

 There are a couple of rules of thumb regarding budgeting for repairs, which apply to condo owners.
 The first state’s annual repairs run 1% of the purchase price over time, while the second states advise setting aside $1 per square foot every year.